|Short for "Internet Service Provider" - any company that provides internet to a user or agency.|

 In satellite communications, the term “Network Operation Centre” (NOC) is colloquially used to refer to any location where a satellite routes terrestrial traffic through.
 When using a satellite phone or satellite internet, though the handset or base station may be speaking to the satellite directly, the satellite itself must still eventually route its traffic through another form of connectivity to complete the communication.
 Very few satellites offer direct communication point-to-point, while the vast majority of the time the other receiving end, either a computer, mobile phone hosted service is on a different network entirely.

 NOCs are the gateway rest of the world, and can route communications appropriately.
 NOCs are specially operated, and may be owned or sub-contracted by the satellite provider.
-In large satellite communications networks, a complex series of NOCs can be utilized to cover different geographic regions and special purposes.
+In large satellite communications networks, a complex series of NOCs can be utilised to cover different geographic regions and special purposes.
 NOCs are also one many pieces of infrastructure required to enable satellite communications, but can also be another point along the communications chain that can slow down connections, and unfortunately service users have virtually no control over issues caused by NOCs.

 Bands of Transmission

 Communications satellites operate using various form of radio and microwave transmission, both of which found on the spectrum of electromagnetic wavelengths.
 Communicating with satellites from the earth and vice versa requires wavelengths that can penetrate the atmosphere and deal with a wide range ambient interference.
-Additionally, satellite communications providers have settled up on certain standards that comply with state and international regulations.
+Additionally, satellite communications providers have settled on certain standards that comply with state and international regulations.
 When speaking about satellite communications, the most common bands of transmission are:

 1.0 - 2.0 gigahertz (GHz), radio range